somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

  1. low chroma at class 6, 32, 41, 42
  2. un-necessary background texture at class 16, 19, 20, 24, 30
- 3. dark brightness at class 3, 5, 6, 7, 10, 20 (Normalization may solve)
+ 3. dark brightness at class 3, 5, 6, 7, 10, 20 (Normalization may solve it)
  4. trainig data shortage at class 20, 21, 40 ...

 I take augmenting plans to resolve them as below.